 Having Trouble Paying Your Utilities, HOA Dues, Homeowners Insurance, or Taxes?
 We're Here to Help.

-The Homeowners - Utility, Tax, HOA Dues, and/or Insurance Assistance works to help homeowners get the assistance they need to avoid utility shutoff or foreclosure.
-The Homeowners - Utility, Tax, HOA Dues, and/or Insurance Assistance is administered by
+The Homeowners - Property Tax Assistance works to help homeowners get the assistance they need to avoid utility shutoff or foreclosure.
+The Homeowners - Property Tax Assistance is administered by

 the IMPACT Community Action Agency (IMPACT).